scraggo/scraggo.github.io/_posts/2019-07-02-prepare-for-initial-screens.md

 > Your resume and cover letter surely made a positive impact, but the most important evaluation has yet to come.

 If you're searching for your first software development job, the process can be daunting.
-After sending your resume to a company or a recruiter, you may have heard that an initial screen comes afterwards.
-This is mostly done over the phone, but sometimes happens in-person.
+You may have heard that after sending your resume to a company, there's an initial screen.
+This is usually done over the phone, but sometimes it happens in-person.
 Your resume and cover letter (the _first_ impression) surely made a positive impact, but the most important evaluation has yet to come: making a _human_ connection with a company recruiter.
 They'll be mentally noting how you speak, your confidence level, how passionate you are, and much more.

 Having done around 28 phone screens, I want to share what I've learned from those experiences.